How to hire a fractional CTO: the playbook

 Step 5: Understand the commitment structure

 A legitimate fractional CTO engagement is structured on monthly commitments with 30 days notice.
-This protects the client: if the first month does not produce a shipped system, the client can exit.
+This protects the client: if the first month does not produce a delivered system, the client can exit.
 It also signals confidence from the fractional CTO that their work is visible and evaluable quickly.

 Step 6: The right interview questions